rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender adds a `copmidsize` to each non-empty table that contains only ignored vehicles.

 * The `chance` values are weights (like in VltEd), not percentages.
-The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles from the same spawn table.
+The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles in the same spawn table.
 Whenever a vehicle reaches its `count` value (i.e. spawn cap), Bartender treats its `chance` value as 0 until there is room for further spawns of that vehicle again.

 * Bartender sets all `count` and `chance` values that are < 1 to 1 instead.